I2obiN/Java-Based-Password-Manager/README.md

 ## 12/12/2016
    Status:
    Using https://github.com/Unode/firefox_decrypt to decrypt Firefox passwords.
-Made executable using py2exe, and I'm simply going to execute that, store the results by redirecting the output and then work from there.
+Made executable using py2exe, and I'm simply going to execute that and the store the results by redirecting the output to a Java structure.

 ## 21/11/2016
    Status: